bahrus/be-reformable/README.md

 ```

 > [!NOTE]
-> Other components / enhancements that leverage this enhancement, and actually perform the fetch should require use of [be-hashing-out](https://github.com/bahrus/be-hashing-out) or some other security mechanism.
+> Other components / enhancements that leverage this enhancement, and actually perform the fetch should counsider use of [be-hashing-out](https://github.com/bahrus/be-hashing-out) or some other security mechanism if there's any sense of danger that justifies that additional security check.

 ```html